Rolling Research: Faster Decisions, Better Ad Concepts

 Project Challenges

 High ad-aversion.
-Users’ hated for ads was palpable.
+Users’ hatred for ads was palpable.
 Breaking through surface negativity meant structuring probing to uncover behavioral cues and value drivers.

 New vertical every 3-4 weeks.
-Each cycle brought a new product area and 3–6 prototypes, meaning rapid onboarding, building a flexible template bank were crucial.
+Each cycle brought a new product area and 3–6 prototypes, meaning rapid onboarding, and building a template bank were crucial.

 Research Approach & Methods